awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 **Important**
 You can use ra3\.xlplus node types only with cluster version 1\.0\.21262 or later\.
 You can view the version of an existing cluster with the Amazon Redshift console\.
 For more information, see [Determining the cluster maintenance version](#cluster-maintenance-version)\.
 Make sure that you use the new Amazon Redshift console when working with RA3 node types\.
-The original console doesn't support all RA3 operations\.
 In addition, to use RA3 node types with Amazon Redshift operations that use the maintenance track, the maintenance track value must be set to a cluster version that supports RA3\.
 For more information about maintenance tracks, see [Choosing cluster maintenance tracks](#rs-mgmt-maintenance-tracks)\.

 Consider the following when using single\-node RA3 node types\.